Can breast cancer in men be found early?

 Early detection improves the chances that male breast cancer can be treated successfully.

-Differences affecting early detection of male and female breast cancers
+Differences affecting early detection of breast cancers in men and women

 There are many similarities between breast cancer in men and women, but there are some important differences that affect finding it early.

 The most obvious difference between the male and female breast is size.
 Because men have very little breast tissue, it is easier for men and their health care professionals to feel small masses (tumors).
 On the other hand, because men have so little breast tissue, cancers do not need to grow very far to reach the nipple, the skin covering the breast, or the muscles underneath the breast.
 So even though breast cancers in men tend to be slightly smaller than in women when they are first found, they more often have already spread to nearby tissues or lymph nodes.
 The extent of spread is one of the most important factors in the prognosis (outcome) of a breast cancer.